Microneedling and Skin Needling for Skin Rejuvenation and Skin Resurfacing

-Skin Needling’s ability to focus on each particularly noticeable line or scar is a great adjunct to existing professional skin care treatments, including microneedling.
-Similar to professional in-office microneedling treatments, Skin Needling is performed using the most technologically researched devices that comes with sterile, single-use needles.
-Alternating both microneedling and skin needling treatments at 4-6 week intervals offers enhanced results, especially in conjunction with a proper home care regimen.
+Skin Needling’s ability to focus on each particularly noticeable line or scar such as deep wrinkles, hypertropic scars and atrophic scars as well as pigmentation abnormalities using devices that can hold targeted needle configurations is what sets it apart from regular microneedling.
+Like professional in-office microneedling treatments, Skin Needling is performed using the most technologically researched devices that comes with sterile, single-use needles.
+Alternating both microneedling and skin needling treatments at regular intervals work well to offer enhanced results, especially in conjunction with a proper home care regimen.